ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 **--> Important! <--**
 - Tested with Shinrei Jusatsushi Taroumaru (Japan)
 - Use the included version of SegaSaturnPatcher (1.95.8035.20705).
 This seems to handle the replacement CDDA tracks better than other versions.
+(Disregard this note if using the non-dubbed patch)

 ## **Credits**